(Or press Esc key)

 - the stillbirth certificate from the hospital or your doctor

-- your marriage or civil partnership certificate if you're married to your partner
+- your marriage or civil partnership certificate if you're married or in a civil partnership with your partner

-After the registration process has been completed, the registrar will give you a certificate of registration of stillbirth.
+After the registration process has been completed, the registrar will arrange to post out to you a certificate of registration of stillbirth.
 You might be asked for this if you decide to bury or cremate your child.

 Who can register a stillbirth